p1-insta485-static

 ...

 In this case, the file to edit is .bash_profile.
 Yours might be different.
-Use any text editor.
 If you’re using VS Code, here’s a shortcut.
 Remember, your filename might be different.
+Use any text editor by replacing $EDITOR with your favorite text editor (e.g., nano or code).

 Remove everything you find about Anaconda and save the file.
 In this case, we’ll delete a chunk that looks like this.